FAQ – Frequently Asked Questions

 What should I pack for my child's week at camp?

-All of the equipment needed for the various activities that boys will take part in during the day is provided.
-Boys will only need to bring a few items with them each morning.
-Please make sure that all personal items are labeled with your son’s name and hometown.
+All of the equipment needed for the various activities that campers will take part in during the day is provided.
+Campers will only need to bring a few items with them each morning.
+Please make sure that all personal items are labeled with your camper’s name and hometown.
 This makes it much easier to identify lost items.
 Items each boy should bring to camp include:

 - A swimsuit and towel, are needed to participate in swimming and boating activities.